annotatedtmg/annotatedtmg/tmg/juhu.md

     referring to lands bordering and east of the [Jordan River](https://en.wikipedia.org/wiki/Jordan_River).
 Jordan is a
-    present-day country as well as an ancient region bordering modern Palestine, Israel, Iraq, and Saudi Arabian.
+    present-day country as well as an ancient region bordering modern Palestine, Israel, Iraq, and Saudi Arabia.
 Transjordan is a Biblical term for Gilead, referring to the land owned by the Israeli tribes of Reuben, Gad, and Manasseh.
 The term literally translates to "across the Jordan" in Latin, coming from a Hebrew word for the same.